stevenshci/BDE-binge-drinking/README.md

 ### Environment

-GLOBEm is a python-based platform to leverage its flexibility and large number of open libraries.
-Here is an example of using Anaconda or miniconda for environment setup:
+Here is an example of using anaconda or miniconda for environment setup:

 ```
 conda create -n globem python=3.9